amz-tools/amazon-sp-api/README.md

 ## Prerequisites

-Make sure that you followed the [Selling Partner API Developer Guide](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/developer-guide/SellingPartnerApiDeveloperGuide.md) and have successfully completed the steps [Registering as a developer](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/developer-guide/SellingPartnerApiDeveloperGuide.md#registering-as-a-developer), [Registering your Selling Partner API application](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/developer-guide/SellingPartnerApiDeveloperGuide.md#registering-your-selling-partner-api-application) and have a valid refresh token (if you use the client only for your own seller account the easiest way is using the self authorization as described in the developer guide).
+Make sure that you followed the [Selling Partner API Developer Guide](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md) and have successfully completed the steps [Registering as a developer](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md#registering-as-a-developer), [Registering your application](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md#registering-your-application) and have a valid refresh token (if you use the client only for your own seller account the easiest way is using the self authorization as described in the developer guide).

 ## Installation
 ```bash